Fan loyalty

-Fan loyalty is the loyalty felt and expressed by a fan towards the object of his/her fanaticism.
-Fan Loyalty is often used in the context of sports and the support of a specific team or institution.
+Fan loyalty is the loyalty felt and expressed by a fan towards the object of their fanaticism.
+Fan loyalty is often used in the context of sports and the support of a specific team or institution.
 Fan loyalties can range from a passive support to radical allegiance and expressions of loyalty can take shape in many forms and be displayed across varying platforms.
 Fan loyalty can be threatened by team actions.
 The loyalties of sports fans in particular have been studied by psychologists, who have determined several factors that help to create such loyalties.

 Underpinning psychology

 Given the extensive costs involved in managing and operating a professional team sport, it is beneficial for sports marketers to be conscious of the elements that establish a strong brand and the effect they have on fan loyalty, so they can best cater to their current fans while acquiring new ones.
 This is because fans and spectators are considered key stakeholders of professional sports organisations.
 Fans directly and indirectly influence the production of operating revenue through purchasing merchandise, buying game tickets and improving the value that can be obtained from television broadcasting deals and sponsorship.
 Therefore, fans are a key factor to consider in determining the economic success of a sports club.

 Deep psychological connections with new teams can be built with individuals before a team has even played a match revealing insights can develop quickly in the mind of consumers without direct encounters or experiences e.g. watching a team compete.
 Brand management approaches are helping sport organisations to expand the sport experience, appeal to new fans and enable long term business to consumer relationships through multi faceted connection such as social media.
 To affect consumers’ loyalty with a team, they must develop a compelling, positive and distinctive brand in order to stand out amongst competitor and vie for fan support.

 Loyalty programmes positively shape fan attachment and behaviour as it connects teams and their fans, aside from a club's season ticketholder database.
 It not only provides marketers with essential information about consumers and their thinking, but also acts as a channel to promote attendance and an opportunity to add value to their game day experience.